ibelem/onnxruntime-web-demo/README.md

 npm run dev
 ```

-This will start a dev server and run ONNX Runtime Web demo on your localhost.
+This will start a dev server and run ONNX Runtime Web demo with the WebNN enabled browser on your localhost.

 ## Contributing